Lyapounov Functions of closed Cone Fields: from Conley Theory to Time Functions

 In the present paper, we propose a theory ``à la Conley'' for cone fields.
 Such a program was already carried out in \cite{Mo} in the case of Lorentzian metrics, but our approach is different.
 We use a notion of relaxed orbits based on cone enlargements, in the spirit of space time geometry.
-This notion has the advantage of not resting on the choice of an auxiliary metric and its bypasses some technical difficulties related to the non continuity of the length.
+This notion has the advantage of not resting on the choice of an auxiliary metric and it bypasses some technical difficulties related to the non continuity of the length.
 It allows us to work without difficulty in the very general setting of closed (or equivalently semi-continuous) cone fields with singularities.
 This setting contains (for questions which are parametrization independent such as the existence of Lyapounov functions) the case of continuous vector-fields on manifolds, of differential inclusions, of Lorentzian metrics, and of continuous cone fields.
-One drawback of our approach is that it requires a manifold structure on the phase space, but the associated advantage is that we directly deal with smooth Lyapounov (or time) functions.
+We impose a manifold structure on the phase space, and directly deal with smooth Lyapounov (or time) functions.
 We generalize to this setting the equivalence between stable causality and the existence of temporal functions.
-We also prove that every globally hyperbolic cone field admits a steep Lyapounov function.
+We also prove that every globally hyperbolic cone field admits a steep Lyapounov function (hence a Cauchy time function).
 The term {\it steep temporal function} was introduced in \cite{musa}, see section \ref{secglhy} for the definition and a discussion.
 We finally recover classical statements on the relation between Lyapounov functions and asymptotic stability in their most general setting, as obtained in \cite{CLS,ST,ST2}.
-Since our original motivation was to prove the existence of steep temporal functions in a generalized setting, we work with the usual convention of space time geometry and consider Lyapounov functions which are non decreasing along orbits.
+Since our original motivation was to prove the existence of steep temporal functions in a generalized setting, we work with the usual convention of space time geometry and consider Lyapounov functions which are non decreasing along orbits (here called causal curves).

+We thank the anonymous referees whose careful reading helped us writing a much better second version of the paper.
+Just before sending this second version, we received the preprint \cite{mi17} of Minguzzi, where several of our results are recovered using more traditional constructions.